filipesilva/angular-cli-perf-benchmark/README.md

 ## Benchmark package

-We have a private benchmarking package for the CLI https://github.com/angular/angular-cli/tree/master/packages/angular_devkit/benchmark.
+We have a private [benchmarking package](https://github.com/angular/angular-cli/tree/master/packages/angular_devkit/benchmark) for the CLI repository.

+A build is included here as `angular-devkit-benchmark-<some-version>.tgz` but you can also build it from source.

 To install it, clone the CLI repo, then run follow these commands:
 ```